elmonkey/Python_OpenNI2/README.md

 `sudo apt-get install doxygen graphviz default-jdk freeglut3-dev`

+* JDK
-There are could be issues with x86 architectures and jdk.
-Follow this [[link](https://www.digitalocean.com/community/tutorials/how-to-install-java-on-ubuntu-with-apt-get)] on how fix the issue.
+There is a known issue with x86 architectures and jdk.
+Follow this [[link](https://www.digitalocean.com/community/tutorials/how-to-install-java-on-ubuntu-with-apt-get)] to add the jdk repo.

+`sudo apt-get install python-software-properties`

+`sudo add-apt-repository ppa:webupd8team/java`

+`sudo apt-get update`

+The workaround was tested with jdk6 (commands to install other versions are on the site).

+`sudo apt-get install oracle-java6-installer`

+Then finally update the flags using the command from this ([link][http://stackoverflow.com/questions/25851510/openni2-error-when-running-make])

+`export LDFLAGS+="-lc"`

 * Python Environment